12 Mental Health and Wellness Resources Meant For the Black Community

-Everyone in the country should be feeling angry, sad, or, in some way, upset at this injustice (if you aren't, you aren't paying attention), but there's no doubt that the weight of the world is heaviest for Black people right now.
-Not to mention, all of this is taking place in the midst of the coronavirus (COVID-19) pandemic that is also disproportionately affecting Black and Brown people.
+Everyone in the country should be feeling angry, sad and upset at this injustice—if you aren't, you aren't paying attention.
+But there's no doubt that the weight of the world is heaviest for Black people during those times.
+Not to mention, all of this has been taking place in the midst of the coronavirus (COVID-19) pandemic that is also still disproportionately affecting Black and Brown people.
 This is why it's important for Black people to find ways to preserve their energy and take time for meaningful self-care and mental health practices.

-Reign x Shine, a luxury wellness brand created with Black women in mind, recently shared an Instagram post with five self-care tips for Black people who are feeling overwhelmed by the media as of late.
-In the post graphic, the brand provided tips for Black people to set firm boundaries, indulge in Black creativity, be mindful about social media use, feel intently, and connect with other Black people.
+Reign x Shine, a luxury wellness brand created with Black women in mind, recently shared an Instagram post with five self-care tips for Black people who are feeling overwhelmed.
+In the post's graphic, the brand provided tips for Black people to set firm boundaries, indulge in Black creativity, be mindful about social media use, feel intently, and connect with other Black people.
 See the full post below.

 The caption, a quote by Audre Lorde, encapsulates exactly why self-care matters so much: "Caring for myself is not self-indulgence, it's self-preservation, and that is an act of political warfare."
 But self-care isn't something that has to be done alone, and there are resources out there to make mental health and wellness practices more accessible.
 Below is a list of those resources designed with Black people in mind.

-Taraji P. Henson's organization, the Boris Lawrence Henson Foundation—which is centered on Black mental health—is offering free therapy through a COVID-19 Free Virtual Therapy Support campaign until funds run out.
+Taraji P. Henson's organization, the Boris Lawrence Henson Foundation is centered on Black mental health, and it's offering free therapy through a COVID-19 Free Virtual Therapy Support campaign until funds run out.
 You can register for the free virtual therapy here.
 Non-Black people can help keep the campaign going by donating to the fund here.

 Sista Afya is a Chicago-based organization dedicated to providing low-cost mental wellness services to Black women, with a focus on community support.
-Check out the site to access mental wellness resources, a list of recommended therapy providers, book a teletherapy session, or register for the next Sister Support Group session for June 28th.
-According to the website, the group session will provide a “place to process through the protests, police brutality, and current conversations about race in our nation.”
+Check out the site to access mental wellness resources, a list of recommended therapy providers, book a teletherapy session, or register for the next Sister Support Group session for February 11th.

 Therapy For Black Girls is exactly what it sounds like: An online space where Black women and girls can find racially informed therapy providers and access information on a range of mental health topics.
 The brand also has a podcast available online with over 150 episodes featuring conversations on mental health and personal development for Black women and girls.

 HealHaus is a Black-owned wellness space in Brooklyn prioritizing the healing and overall well-being of BIPOC through yoga, meditation, workshops, and other wellness practices.
-The shop is currently closed due to coronavirus (COVID-19), but they're offering livestreamed classes and workshops that each have a specific focus, like healing from a difficult paternal relationship or fighting fibroids naturally.
+The shop is currently closed due to the pandemic, but they're offering live-streamed classes and workshops that each have a specific focus, like breathwork for trauma or tarot for relationships.

 National Queer and Trans Therapists of Color Network is a healing justice organization dedicated to increasing access to mental health resources for queer and trans people of color.
 The website offers an interactive directory to connect QTPoC with QTPoC mental health practitioners.
 You can access the directory here.

-Healing While Black is a social platform run by Josh Odam, a Black, queer, aspiring social worker and suicide survivor from New York City.
+Healing While Black is a social platform run by Josh Odam, a Black and queer aspiring social worker and suicide survivor from New York.
 The platform is dedicated to curating a place for radical softness for Black people and uplifting Black and queer mental health.
 You can follow Odam's work on Instagram and Twitter and become a patron here.